Saint-Estève XIII Mavericks: History

+In the 2018–19 season, the club won the Federal championship by defeating Gratentour XIII 23–12 in the final.

+The club was dormant during the 2019–20 season, and in June 2020 announced plans to restart as Saint-Estève XIII Riberal for the 2020–21 season.
+The club were scheduled to play in Pool E of the Federal Division, but in October 2020 the season was cancelled.

 Stadium

 Saint-Estève play at the Stade Municipal which is a stadium used for rugby.
 It has floodlights and a main stand with 2,000 seats.
 In 2015 it hosted France A match against the Serbia national rugby league team.
 The stadium is also used by Saint-Estève XIII Catalan in the French Elite One Championship.